Civil engineering: Civil engineering profession

 In the 18th century, the term civil engineering was coined to incorporate all things civilian as opposed to military engineering.
-In 1747, the first institution for the teaching of civil engineering, the École Nationale des Ponts et Chaussées was established in France; and more examples followed in other European countries, like Spain.
+In 1747, the first institution for the teaching of civil engineering, the École Nationale des Ponts et Chaussées, was established in France; and more examples followed in other European countries, like Spain (Escuela Técnica Superior de Ingenieros de Caminos, Canales y Puertos).
 The first self-proclaimed civil engineer was John Smeaton, who constructed the Eddystone Lighthouse.
 In 1771 Smeaton and some of his colleagues formed the Smeatonian Society of Civil Engineers, a group of leaders of the profession who met informally over dinner.
 Though there was evidence of some technical meetings, it was little more than a social society.